Seller's Standard Station and Pullman Diner

-Seller's Standard Station and Pullman Diner is a historic service station and diner complex located at Morocco, Newton County, Indiana.
+Seller's Standard Station and Pullman Diner is a historic service station and diner complex located in Morocco, Newton County, Indiana.
 The Pullman diner was built in 1930, and expanded about 1935 with the service station addition.
 A two-story service bay was added in 1940, a large room about 1955, and a large drive-in garage in 1966.
 The original buildings are representative of two vernacular structures with Bungalow / American Craftsman style design elements.
 The complex provided essential services along the former route of U.S. Route 41.

 It was listed on the National Register of Historic Places in 2014.